zewangnew/BENtbx/readme.txt

 # -r cutoff. r can be set to be from 0.1 - 0.6.
 For long time series, a lower r can be used.
 # -num_dummies specifies how many dummy points will be removed from the beginning of the rsfMRI data
 # -m brainmask.
 Brain mask used for removing background voxels.
 This mask should have the same spatial size as that of the rsfMRI data.
+# -c  number of CPU cores to be used.
 # -i input image
 # -o output file.
 The filename will be patched to record some parameters.